 Water When grinding with a mixer grinder or blender, use ice-cold water.
 The cold water stops the batter from warming up while it is being blended.
 To prevent the batter from becoming runny, use the proper proportion (as previously suggested) and add a little water at a time.

 Batter consistency It shouldn’t be very runny or thick.
-Thin batter won’t rise, but it still might ferment and produce flat idli.
+The thin batter won’t rise, but it still might ferment and produce flat idli.
 Due to insufficient moisture, the thick batter cannot ferment properly, leading to hard idlis.
 The batter should be thick enough to pour and thin enough to fall in ribbons.

 Benefits Of Soft Idli